MUSTAQ1995/Eve-Task/README.md

   * For Laptops at screen width 1366px and at the screen width 1440px, made it as accroing to the design.
   * For Desktop at screen width 1920px the design fit good.

-# while strting the in production it was saying that,"cannot be loaded because running scripts is disabled on this system".
-To solve this issue I have run this command,
+# Production error:
-  "powershell Set-ExecutionPolicy RemoteSigned", if you face the sane error, use the above method.
+    While trying to run the production mode it was saying that,"cannot be loaded because running scripts is disabled on this system".
+To solve this issue I have run this     command,"powershell Set-ExecutionPolicy RemoteSigned", if you face the sane error, use the above method.